UK parliamentary (general) elections

 The first PCC election took place on 15 November 2012.
 Future elections will be held every four years.
 They'll take place on the first Thursday in May, at the same time as local government elections.

 Local government elections

-Local government elections give you the opportunity to elect councillors to represent your local area.
+Local government elections give you the chance to elect councillors to represent your local area.

-We have 21 electoral wards in Barnsley; each is represented by three councillors.
+We have 21 electoral wards in Barnsley; each has three councillors.
 Find out more about Barnsley’s councillors.

 They take place over a four year cycle.
 A third of seats are elected every year for three years, no elections are made in the fourth year.

 Elections are usually held on the first Thursday in May.

 Parish and town councils are the most local elected bodies in the English system of local government.
 These councils represent smaller areas in the more rural places in the east and west of the borough.